VertebrateResequencing/wr/.docs/dep-granularity/phases/phase4.md

 - F4's sweep: the `jobqueue` suite is green again after this phase.
 Record `uptime` beside every result, and never accept a "known flake" attribution without a load-matched A/B against a pristine worktree.

+## Phase 4 outcome (2026-08-26)

+Implemented and reviewed PASS, no blocking findings. **The green window is closed:** `make test` gives **450 passed - 9 skipped - 29 packages** twice consecutively at load 116-118, the 9 being the pre-existing environment skips (openstack x2, docker, singularity, sudo, speed, supplementary group, LSF).
+No `TEMPORARY` skip was ever added. `make lint` 0 issues, `go vet -tags netgo` clean, `-race` 23/23 on the `TestDepGranularity*` tests with 0 races, `cleanorder -min-diff -dry` proposes nothing on all five changed/new files.
+Totals reconcile exactly: 422 + 11 unskipped + 17 new = 450, and 20 - 11 = 9.

+`make race` was **not** run and F4 item 4 still wants it before merge.

+### A confirmed spec defect: D1 acceptance test 6 cannot fail

+As worded, it does not discriminate the two-pass ordering, and the reason is unconditional rather than a timing accident.
+For a single `replace` pass to release a waiter early, some later job in the batch must *join* G - and joining G puts G into `prepareNewJobs`' declared-`depGroups` set (`db.go:2318-2322`), which is what `retrieveDependentJobs` is called with, which returns the live waiter in `jobsToUpdate`, which `queueNewJobItems` -> `updateJobDependencies` -> `dependencyKeys` -> `q.Update` puts straight back.
+Mutations m2 (register pass dropped) and m3 (passes swapped) both leave the end-to-end test green.

+The fix was a second, narrower test driving `updateDepGroupMembershipForNewJobs` directly. **Reword the acceptance test** (drive the membership pass, or assert the emitted sub-queue transitions) rather than trusting its current text.

+### The two-pass ordering earns its keep, and the harm is worse than "runs early"

+`SatisfyDependency` promotes the waiter to ready and fires `readyAdded`, with nothing holding the queue mutex for the rest of `createJobs`, so an in-flight `Reserve` can take it.
+The repairing `q.Update` then calls `updateDependencies` -> `detachForDependentMove`, which for `ItemStateRun` **removes the item from the run sub-queue** and switches it to dependent.
+So the waiter is reserved and started ahead of its parent and then yanked out from under its own runner, whose archive is then rejected - the `jarchive: bad job` churn signature DEVELOPERS.md rule 4 exists to prevent.

+**Residual window, unchanged from before this work:** an archive of G's last old member concurrent with an add of a new member opens the identical window, and no two-pass ordering can close it.
+The pre-change model had the same race (`Remove` satisfied the old member key before the new one existed), so nothing regresses - but the narrow test must not be read as proof no such window exists.

+### A wrong flake diagnosis, corrected

+Phase 4's implementor reported D1 test 2's flakiness as the 1-second backup ticker
+swamping a 1.25x ratio on a two-transaction signal, and added `dgaStartServerNoBackups`. **That diagnosis is false.** `initDB` sets `backupsEnabled = deployment == internal.Production || forceBackups` (`db.go:843`), `jobqueueTestInit` builds a *development* config and never sets `forceBackups`, so no `backupTicker` goroutine ever starts - for `dgrStartServer` either.
+The helper is `dgrStartServer` plus an inert line, and its comment describes a cadence that was never running.

+What actually fixed the flake is the **20-sequential-adds-per-side** measurement (process-wide `Stats().TxN` really is shared with other background readers, +3 in ~2 of 8 runs).
+That is also a deviation from the spec, which says one add - a legitimate determinism fix, recorded here rather than left implicit.
+The spec's other figures (200 / 2,000 members, 500 waiters, 1.25x) are unchanged, and the reworked assertion still discriminates: injecting one `depGroupEverSeen` read per live member gives 40,307 against a 5,383.75 budget, ~9.4x, failing at `:156`.

+### Evidence corrections

+- **"m1 reproduces all eleven" is not established.** Withholding all five phase-4 hook calls and enumerating tests individually gives **7** red lane-instances, not 11 (`TestRerunDependentJobWaitsOnIncompleteDependencies`, `TestNeverSeenDepGroupsWait`, `TestSameBatchAndLiveDepGroupReblocking`, `TestRESTJobModificationValidation`, `TestSubscriptionRepGroupAggregate`, Execution shard b, Modify shard a).
+The suite runner uses `-failfast`, so a lane stops at its first red and hides the rest.
+Four of phase 3's eleven skips look to have been unnecessary.
+An evidence-accuracy point, not a code defect.
+- Phase 3's outcome section does **not** name the eleven with file:line, contrary to what phase 4's briefing claimed; phase 2's does.
+- **5 of the 20 `jobqueue` `&Server{}` literals initialise `depGroups`**, not 3 of
+  25 (five of the 25 are `cloud.Server`).
+The reasoning held up under spot-check: the two literals that reach `createJobs` are exactly the two that initialise the field; `client_payload_test.go:430`/`:472` send `requestMethodAdd` but assert `ErrBadRequest` before `createJobs`.
+The deliberate nil-map panic is not armed anywhere.

+### Locking

+The modify hook's `job.RLock()`-snapshot-then-release is correct, and the ordering claim behind it is real and production-reachable: `Queue.releaseTimedOutItems` calls `ttrCb` **while holding `queue.mutex.Lock()`** (`queue/queue.go:1942`) and the server's `ttrCallback` takes `job.Lock()` (`server.go:4601`), so `queue.mutex -> job` is an established order and holding a job lock across `SatisfyDependency` could deadlock. `modifyJob` writes `job.DepGroups` under `job.Lock()` as a whole-slice assignment, so the snapshotted header is safe.

+No job lock or queue mutex is held across a shard acquisition on any of the three new paths, `depgroups.go` is unmodified, and no package-wide 10-minute panic appeared in four suite runs plus the race run.

+**Pre-existing inversion worth a follow-up:** `modifyJob` holds `job.Lock()` across `skipForDuplicateKey` -> `checkJobByKey` -> `s.q.Get`, which takes `queue.mutex` - a job->queue order against `ttrCallback`'s queue->job.

+### Residual-gap analysis, each leg checked

+`queue.Remove` returns only `ErrQueueClosed` or `ErrNotFound`; there are exactly two production `s.q.Remove` sites and both now release membership, so phase 3's carried-forward phantom-member note is **discharged**. `ErrQueueClosed` is consistent both ways (archive writes the complete bucket before `q.Remove`, so recovery will not re-register; a failed delete keeps the key out of `pass.toDelete` so recovery correctly does).
+Modify-vs-archive is excluded by state - `collectModifiableJobs` skips `ItemStateRun`, `restEditableItemState` admits only Delay/Ready/Dependent/Bury, and both paths `Pause()` first.

+**One hole the analysis does not name:** `finalizeDeletedJobs` releases membership unconditionally, including when `db.deleteLiveJobs` failed (error logged, not returned), so waiters go ready while the live record survives and are re-blocked at the next restart.
+Defensible - the queue item is gone, so the job can never run
+- but it should be stated.

+### Follow-ups for phase 5 (comment defects first: false comments trap readers)

+1. `dgaStartServerNoBackups` is an inert duplicate of `dgrStartServer` carrying a false explanatory comment - drop it and use `dgrStartServer`, or state the real reason.
+2. `TestDepGranularityAddDropAndJoinInOneCall`'s doc claims discrimination it has been proved not to have, and contradicts the next test's doc.
+3. `TestDepGranularityAddDropAndJoinMembershipPass`'s doc should say it pins the two-pass *structure*, so a future refactor knows why inlining breaks it.
+4. `dgaAddMemberTxCost` swallows each `jq.Add` error, so a real failure reports "19 != 20" instead of the error.
+5. `replaceDepGroupMembership` runs for every job in `jobsToQueue`, allocating an empty map and taking a job-key shard even for jobs that declare no groups and hold none - 150k throwaway maps on exactly the adds this work protects.
+A read-only pre-check removes it.
+6. `rekeyDepGroupMembershipForModifiedJobs` is outside the spec's New-symbols list (justified: it deduplicates both modify sites and centralises the RLock discipline); its doc comment wants a blank `//` paragraph separator.
+7. Modify into a never-seen group leaves the waiter's `WaitingForDepGroups` still naming that group, so `wr status` shows a stale "waiting for" until something refreshes it.
+Cosmetic, and far better than the pre-change permanent wedge.
+8. Still open from earlier phases: `dgrReserveWait` and `dgRekeyDeadline` lack the house "hang detector, not a latency budget" note; `incompleteEssenceJobKeys` could narrow to `([]string, error)`; the `add(depGroups, "")` empty-key asymmetry.